ABRG-Models/morphologica/README.md

 ## Install dependencies on Mac

-[Note: work in progress on Mac]

 You will need XQuartz, XCode and Mac Ports.
-Install XQuartz from http://xquartz.org/.
-Install XCode from the App Store.
+Install XQuartz from http://xquartz.org/ and XCode from the App Store.

 Installation of the other dependencies is best achieved using Mac ports.
-Install Mac ports following the instructions on http://www.macports.org/ (which has helpful information about the XCode installation and XCode command line tools).
+Install Mac ports, following the instructions on http://www.macports.org/.
+This will guide you to install the XCode command line tools, then install the Mac ports installation package.

 Finally, use Mac ports to install the rest of the dependencies:

 ```sh
 sudo port install cmake armadillo opencv
 ```

-Note that installation of armadillo will pull in hdf5, so hopefully, we won't need to re-compile that manually.
+Note that the installation of armadillo will pull in hdf5, so on Mac, we don't need to compile hdf5 manually.

+*Be aware that if you have conflicting versions of any of the libraries, you may run into problems during the build.*

 ## Build morphologica